About the South Western Region Metropolitan Planning Organization (MPO)

 Prior to this designation, a Memorandum of Understanding was executed in each area.
 On June 23, 1981, the Chief Elected Officials and Transit Districts voted to form an MPO in the South Western Region.
 The Memorandum of Understanding describes membership on the MPO, defines its responsibilities, and provides for carrying out the planning process.

-The Transportation Equity Act of the 21st Century of (TEA-21) signed into law by President Clinton on June 9, 1998 continues the requirement for a metropolitan planning process and Metropolitan Planning Organizations.
+Each reauthorization of federal transportation funding has continued the requirement for the metropolitan transportation planning process and Metropolitan Planning Organizations.
 Local officials, in cooperation with the State and transit operators, remain responsible for determining the best mix of transportation investments to meet the metropolitan transportation needs.